-It is illegal for any distributor whose license has been cancelled to sell cigarettes or permit the same to be sold during the period of such cancelled on any premises occupied by said distributor, or upon other premises controlled by said distributor or others in any other manner or form whatever.
+It is illegal for any distributor whose license has been cancelled or revoked to sell cigarettes or permit the same to be sold during the period of such cancellation or revocation on any premises occupied by said distributor, or upon other premises controlled by said distributor or others in any other manner or form whatsoever.

 8. Reports and Records (G.S.
+105-113.4G, G.S.
+105-113.18, G.S.
 105-113.26, G.S.
 105-113.30 and 17 NCAC 04C.
 0903)

-Every person required to be licensed under this Article and every person required to make reports under the Tobacco Products Act and shall keep complete and accurate records of all sales and other information.
-The records shall be in the form prescribed by the Secretary.
+Every person required to be licensed and every person required to make reports under the Tobacco Products Act shall keep complete and accurate records of all purchases, inventories, sales, shipments, deliveries of tobacco products, and other information as required under the Tobacco Products Act.
+The records shall be in the form prescribed by the Secretary and shall be open at all times for inspection by the Secretary or an authorized representative of the Secretary.
 These records shall be safely preserved for a period of three years in a manner to ensure their security and accessibility for inspection by the Department.